Crunchie: Advertising

 In Australia and New Zealand, Crunchie bars are widely known for having New Zealand's longest-running television advertisement, the "Crunchie Train Robbery" which won many awards and ran in unchanged form for over 20 years from the late 1970s.

-In both Ireland and the United Kingdom, the Crunchie has been advertised since the 1980s with the slogan "Get that Friday feeling".
-Prior to the 1980s Crunchie was advertised as "Crunchie makes exciting biting".
+Crunchie has been advertised in Britain and Ireland since the 1980s with the slogan "Get that Friday feeling".
+Prior to the 1980s, Crunchie was advertised as "Crunchie makes exciting biting".
 In 1991, Cadbury launched a TV ad campaign that made use of The Pointer Sisters song, "I'm So Excited", which became one of the longest running advert campaigns in television history, continuing to be used up until 2008.
+These ads were animated and produced by Aardman Animations.

 Literary references

 The Crunchie bar is mentioned in Enid Bagnold's 1935 novel National Velvet, as the Brown sisters' sweet of choice for the year.

-Stuart buys Bertie a mint Crunchie bar in the 44 Scotland Street book "The Importance Of Being Seven" by Alexander McCall Smith.
+Stuart buys Bertie a mint Crunchie bar in the 44 Scotland Street book The Importance Of Being Seven by Alexander McCall Smith.